ashtonsix/Fleek/guide/interfaces.md

 1. Able to prove every function & operator is called with valid arguments (success)
 2. Able to disprove #1 (failure)
-3. Unable to prove or disprove #1 (failure)
+3. Unable to prove or disprove #1

-In case #3 Fleek will identify candidate interfaces / assertions that could prove the application's correctness.
+  * Checks for explicit interfaces, if present the application compiles (success)
-You can add these candidate assertions to your code or write your own.
+  * Candidate interfaces presented (add to code or write your own)

-Unprovable interfaces, when declared, are taken at face-value & allow the application to compile.
-If the assertion is proven wrong at runtime an error is thrown.
+Unproved interfaces are checked at runtime, if incorrect an error is thrown.
-These are the only run-time errors Fleek will encounter.
+These are the only runtime errors you will encounter.

-This example application would compile, but break if `mysteryNumberGenerator` returns a number greater than `1`:
+This example program would compile, but break if `mysteryNumberGenerator` returns a number greater than `1`:

 ```fl
 import mysteryNumberGenerator from 'mysteryNumberGenerator'